nightrainlily/turntable/README.md

 I started Record Store with the intention of introducing people to new music.
 I can only write so much every week, and the writing is only a conduit for someone trying to hear more of what they like from me.
 With turntable, you can get recommendations from my personal library.

 ## Here's how it works:
-It's pretty simple right now: input a playlist of mine you like.
+It's pretty simple right now: run the ml.ipynb notebook. input a playlist of mine you like.
 You can find those [here](https://open.spotify.com/user/nightrainlily?si=d3aa5399dddf4b1e).
 The code will spit out a similar playlist for you to try.